Yandex Cloud

 sudo systemctl restart mysql

-3. Connect to the target cluster on behalf of the user that is granted full access rights to the database being migrated.
+3. Connect to the target cluster as the user with full access to the database you want to migrate.

-4. Enable replication for this database and disable replication for service databases (they are replicated by default):
+4. Enable replication for this database and disable it for system databases, since they replicate by default:

 CHANGE REPLICATION FILTER